Lipraty/Lipraty/README.md

 ## Hi there

 This is Lipraty.
-An art major student.
+An art teacher.

+Love anything fun.

 <p align="center">
   <a href="https://github.com/Lipraty">